 - A walk to the new Harbour House or to the beautiful Parkbridge

 - A visit to the brewery of the Antwerpse Brouw Compagnie, the creators of the local Seefbier

-We’ll gladly work out a proposition.
+We’d gladly work out a suggestion for you.